subashini-debug/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+ht#  Mean and variance of a discrete  distribution

 # Aim :